AviatrixSystems/Docs/HowTos/spokegw_external.rst

 7. Scroll back up to the top of the Launch an Aviatrix Spoke Gateway workflow page.

-8. Click **Attach**.
+8. Click **External Connection**.

-    The Attach Spoke Gateway page opens.

     Now that you've created the Spoke Gateway, you can connect it to the external device (device in an on-prem network).
-In this case, you will build a site-to-cloud (S2C) BGP over IPsec connection.
+In this case, you will build a site-to-cloud (S2C) BGP over IPsec connection as instructed in the next section.

 Step 2: Create the S2C BGP Tunnel